Anxiety and Family Constellations

 • stronger connection to self and others

-• greater capacity for safety and presence
+• an increased capacity for safety and presence

 A Grounded Perspective